itspriddle/shotty/server/README.md

 The authorization flow is as follows:

 1. The user visits `/authorize`.
 2. This application redirects them to Dropbox.
+A `state` param is sent that will be verified when the user returns to this application.
 3. Dropbox asks the user to accept or deny `shotty` access to their account.
-4. If the user accepts access, they are redirected to this application at `/callback?code=CODE`.
+4. If the user accepts access, they are redirected to this application at `/callback?code=CODE&state=STATE`.
+If the `state` param does not match the one that was sent to Dropbox, the request is denied and a 404 page is displayed.
 If the user denies access (or any other error occurs), they are redirected to `/callback?error=ERROR`
 5. If the user successfully authorized `shotty`, a shell command is displayed to write a JSON file with their OAuth token.
 Otherwise an error is displayed.